PPN vs TPN: What is the Difference?

 Total parenteral nutrition is usually administered via a central venous catheter (CVC).
 Common types of CVC are peripherally inserted central catheter (PICC line), tunneled CVC, and implanted port.
 These are used to access the central circulatory system where more concentrated solutes can be infused.

 PICC lines can be placed in the median cubital veins (brachial, cephalic, or basilic), depending on size and desired location.
 The catheter is inserted peripherally, guided by radiographic imaging until the tip is placed near the superior vena cava of the heart.
-PICC lines can be used for TPN infusion, up to 6 months as long as the catheter and the site of insertion remain stable and infection-free.
+PICC lines can be used for TPN infusion, for up to 6 months as long as the catheter and the site of insertion remain stable and infection-free.
 After 6 months, these catheters will need to be replaced with a new one.
 Upon completion of treatment, PICC lines can safely be removed by a trained nurse in almost any setting.

 Tunneled CVCs are surgically placed to enter the central circulatory system via the internal jugular veins, subclavian, or femoral vein.
 These function the same way as PICC lines, except that they are sutured into the skin.
 For removal, the patient must be referred back to interventional radiology.